kj2013/claff-happydb/README.md

 You are invited to participate in the first CL-Aff Shared Task, to be held as a part of the Affective Content Analysis workshop @ AAAI 2019.
 The shared task will be on modeling affect in language from user-provided descriptions of happy moments.

-There is a rising need for methods to monitor and automatically moderate online behavior on social media.
-It can lead to unintended social and political consequences.
-Trolling and incivility is often masked as high affect behavior, with the use of sarcasm, euphemism and humor to convey what incendiary ideas.
+You are invited to participate in the first CL-Aff Shared Task, to be held as a part of the Affective Content Analysis workshop @ AAAI 2019.
 In the quest to understand user expression, we propose a task to undertake the first basic understanding of human affect - happiness.
 We contribute a new labeled corpus of happy moments and pose two novel challenges to spur the development of supervised and semi-supervised approachs in modeling human affect.
+The purpose of the CL-Aff Shared Task is to challenge the current understanding of emotion through a task that models the experiential, contextual and agentic attributes of happy moments.
+It has long been known that human affect is context-driven, and that labeled datasets should account for these factors in generating predictive models of affect.
+The Shared Task is organized in collaboration with researchers at Megagon Labs and builds upon the HappyDB dataset, comprising human accounts of 'happy moments'.
+The Shared Task comprises two sub-tasks for analyzing happiness and wellbeing in written language, on a corpus of 100,000 descriptions of happy moments.

 Task
-Given: A sentence describing a happy moment written in first person, as an answer to the question "What made you happy?
-Reflect on the past <time period>, and recall three actual events that happened to you that made you happy."

-For Task 1, the labeled training set includes labels that identify the 'agency' of the author and the 'social' characteristic of the moment.
-For Task 2, the labeled training set includes up to three concept labels describing the theme of the moment.
+Given: An account of a happy moment, marked with individual's demographics, recollection time and relevant labels.

+Task 1: Predict thematic labels on unseen data, based on a small labeled and large unlabeled training data.

+Task 2: Suggest interesting ways to automatically characterize the happy moments, e.g., in terms of affect, emotion, participants and content.

+Annotations

 Evaluation: <TBA>